 Hawthorne Bridge: We know how important it is to get Hawthorne Bridge fixed as quickly as possible.
 We’re moving as fast as we can.
-Before we can start building, we have to make sure we’ve planned for the potential impacts on the road from the proposed deviation of SH1.
-We also needing to make sure our funders are happy with the design and plans.
+Before we can start building we need to make sure our funders are happy with the design and plans.

 Just like all our rebuild work, we’ll work as fast as is safe and affordable and keep you updated as we go.

 This year the Kaikōura Anzac Parade will be held on Thursday 25 April.

 As a result the West End will be closed to traffic between 10am - 11.30am from the pay & display carpark and the corner of Killarny Street (the green route shown on the map below).